 Cook the shrimp separately and set them aside.
-Add back in at the end, so you don’t overcook them.
+Add them back in at the end so you don’t overcook them.

 Ingredients for an Authentic Chinese Lo Mein Recipe

-Below are a bunch of tasty ideas to create your own classic lo mein dinner.
+Below are some tasty ideas to create your own classic lo mein dinner.

 Vegetable Ideas for Lo Mein Noodles

 What are the best vegetables for lo mein?
 Below are lots of colorful vegetable varieties to get you started.